-Students in Bloomington seeking to make an appeal are told by the Undergraduate Program Office to first meet with the professor to understand and resolve the issue.
-If the student then feels they are at an impasses they may make an appeal to the Director, Undergraduate Programs.
-The director will meet individually with the student and the professor to learn about the situation and hopefully find a resolution.
-If no resolution is arrive at, the Director will make a final decision, informing both the student and the professor with a copy to the SPEA Executive Associate Dean.
+Students in Bloomington seeking to make an appeal should first meet with the professor to understand and resolve the issue.
+If the student feels they are at an impasse they may make an appeal to the Director, Undergraduate Programs.
+The director will meet individually with the student and the professor to learn about the situation and find a resolution.
+If no resolution is arrived at, the Director will make a final decision, informing both the student and the professor with a copy to the SPEA Executive Associate Dean.